Jonathan2251/lbd/source/verilog.rst

 This chapter will implement Cpu0 instructions by Verilog language as the red part of :numref:`runbackend-f1`.
-With this Verilog machine, we can write a C++ main function as well as the assembly boot code, and translate this main()+bootcode() into obj file.
-Combined with llvm-objdump support in chapter ELF, this main()+bootcode() elf can be translated into hex file format which include the disassemble code as comment.
-Furthermore, we can run this hex program on the Cpu0 Verilog machine on PC and see the Cpu0 instructions execution result.
+With this Verilog machine, we can run this hex program on the Cpu0 Verilog machine on PC and see the Cpu0 instructions execution result.

 Create verilog simulator of Cpu0
 --------------------------------

 Verilog language is an IEEE standard in IC design.
 There are a lot of books and documents for this language.
-Free documents existed in Web sites [#free-doc1]_ [#free-doc2]_ [#free-doc3]_ [#free-doc4]_ [#free-doc5]_.
+Free documents exist in Web sites [#free-doc1]_ [#free-doc2]_ [#free-doc3]_ [#free-doc4]_ [#free-doc5]_.
 Verilog also called as Verilog HDL but not VHDL.
 VHDL is the same purpose language which compete against Verilog.
 About VHDL reference here [#vhdl]_.
-Example code lbdex/verilog/cpu0.v is the Cpu0 design in Verilog.
+Example code, lbdex/verilog/cpu0.v, is the Cpu0 design in Verilog.
 In Appendix A, we have downloaded and installed Icarus Verilog tool both on iMac and Linux.
-The cpu0.v and cpu0Is.v are simple design with only few hundreds lines of code totally.
+The cpu0.v is a simple design with only few hundreds lines of code totally.
-Although it has not the pipeline features, we can assume the Cpu0 backend code can run on the pipeline machine with NOP instruction fill in branch delay slot because the pipeline version uses the same machine instructions.
-Verilog is a C like language in syntex and this book is a compiler book, so we list the cpu0.v as well as the building command directly as below.
+This implementation hasn't the pipeline features, but through implement the delay slot simulation (SIMULATE_DELAY_SLOT part of code), the exact pipeline machine cycles can be calculated.

+Verilog is a C like language in syntex and this book is a compiler book, so we list the cpu0.v as well as the building command without explanation as below.
-We expect readers can understand the Verilog code just with a little patience and no further explanation needed.
+We expect readers can understand the Verilog code just with a little patience in reading it.
 There are two type of I/O according computer architecture.
 One is memory mapped I/O, the other is instruction I/O.
 Cpu0 uses memory mapped I/O where memory address 0x80000 as the output port.